nikhilsingh13/nikhilsingh13.github.io/README.md

 This project is open source and available under the [LICENSE](LICENSE) included with this repository.

-Visit my portfolio at: `http://nikhilsingh13.github.io`
+Visit my portfolio at: `http://nikhilsingh.io`

 Thank you for stopping by!

 Nikhil

-> This site was built using the Dimension template by HTML5 UP, licensed under CC BY 3.0.g